Appenninica MTB Stage Race 2019 Rules and Regulations

 Team’s riders must reach the area of the start line 15 minutes before the time they have been allocated for the start.

-The start takes place team by team- this is not a mass start – with one team setting off every two minutes.
+The start takes place team by team- this is not a mass start – with one team setting off every 30 seconds.

 The start time will be displayed in the race office and announced in any other additional way the organizers will consider useful and necessary.